-Opticians are regulated health care professionals that are accountable to providing safe, ethical and competent patient care.
+Opticians are regulated healthcare professionals that are accountable to provide safe, ethical, and competent patient care.

 You can expect that your optician will:

-- Assist you with lens + frame choices that fit your lifestyle needs and optical needs. + your budget
+- Assist you with choosing a frame and lenses that fit your lifestyle needs, optical needs, and budget

 - Supervise non-licensed staff